ilyesarf/py-qPeer/README.md

+# qPeer
-## A peer-to-peer routing protocol (codded in python) to help you build a network for your dApp and Blockchain.
+## A peer-to-peer routing protocol (codded in python) to run your decentralized network.

 *The first open-source project from a series of decentralized projects under the name of "Quanta"*